$120.00

 All Levels

-Shop Safety Re-Built
+Shop Safety

-Saturday, July 6, 2 PM - 5 PM
+Saturday, August 2, 2 PM - 5 PM

-Woodcraft's Shop Safety Re-Built class is an introduction to safe shop practices.
+Woodcraft's Shop Safety class is an introduction to safe shop practices.
 As this class is a prerequisite to other classes offered by Woodcraft, the instructor will discuss general safety concerns as they relate to the equipment located in our shop.
 It also presents the student an opportunity to become familiar with Woodcraft's particular machinery.
 While your own equipment will most likely be different than ours, the safety practices learned will be easily applied in your shop.
 Hands on experience will be gained on some of the most commonly used equipment in the shop.
 In this new and expanded version of the class, we will also be discussing the different types of safety equipment available for shop use, from safety glasses to first aid kits.
 Hearing and eye protection and closed toe shoes are required.
 CLS 226

 Beginner